Introduction

 Possible enhancements

-Once glTF is fully supported in Second Life, region impostors could have a PBR emissive texture, which should be used to show the region at night.
+Once glTF is fully supported in Second Life, region impostors can have a PBR emissive texture, which should be used to show the region at night.
 So, at night, you see impostored regions as they would appear at night.
 What was lit by the region's own lights will be illuminated.
-This may not be do-able without server support, because fetching material and PBR info from outside a region where the object is rezzed is difficult.

 Where is a region impostor stored?